 “From a crystallographic point of view, some conditions are necessary for ferroelectricity: a ferroelectric effect can only occur if the crystal structure does not contain an inversion center, and additionally if it exhibits a permanent polar moment”, explains Breternitz.

-For inorganic perovskites incorporating an alkali atom instead of the MA molecule, this mechanism is not applicable.
-That means the more stable inorganic perovskites may be fundamentally somewhat more limited in their efficiency than their hybrid halide relatives.
+This mechanism is not applicable for inorganic perovskites incorporating an alkali atom instead of the MA molecule.
+That means the more stable inorganic perovskites may be somewhat more limited in their efficiency than their hybrid halide relatives.

 The study is published in Angewandte Chemie.